 Students expand on content studied from Anatomy and Physiology Introduction and Human Pathophysiology Introduction with emphasis on related pathophysiological conditions that may be encountered in the field.
-Emphasis is placed on reproductive/genitourinary disorders, obstetrical emergencies, neonatology and pediatric disorders, disorders or the eyes and ear, renal disorders, fluid electrolyte and acid base imbalances, oncology and neoplasms, endocrine disorders, integumentary disorders and gastrointestinal disorders.
+Emphasis is placed on reproductive/genitourinary disorders, obstetrical emergencies, neonatology and pediatric disorders, disorders of the eyes and ear, renal disorders, fluid electrolyte and acid base imbalances, oncology and neoplasms, endocrine disorders, integumentary disorders and gastrointestinal disorders.

-P- BIOL1023 Anatomy and Physiology - Introduction and P- BIOL1024 Human Pathophysiology - Introduction and C- BIOL1025 Anatomy and Physiology - Advanced and C- PARA1008 Patient Care Theory 2 and C- PARA1009 Patient Care Procedures - Intermediate
+(P- BIOL1024 Human Pathophysiology - Introduction or P- PARA1000 Anatomy and Physiology 1) and C- BIOL1025 Anatomy and Physiology - Advanced and C- PARA1008 Patient Care Theory 2 and C- PARA1009 Patient Care Procedures - Intermediate